afternoon2/gradient-js/packages/core/README.md

   lightnessCorrection: boolean;
 };
 ```
-Where each property describes as it follows:
+Where each property can be described as it follows:

 | Option | Type | Description
 | - | - | - |